nguyendang16/Assignment1-AgenticAI-11452603/README.md

 - Python 3.8+
 - OpenAI Python SDK (or compatible API that supports tool/function calling)
-- Model: e.g. `gpt-4o-mini` (or any OpenAI-compatible model with tool use)
+- Model: any OpenAI-compatible model with tool use